These articles are for general information only and are not medical advice. Full Disclaimer. All articles are compliments of the AAOS

 - Low Back Sprain and Strain

-The muscles of the low back provide power and strength for activities such as standing, walking and lifting.
+The muscles of the low back provide power and strength for activities such as standing, walking, and lifting.
 A strain of the muscle can occur when the muscle is poorly conditioned or overworked.
 The ligaments of the low back act to interconnect the five vertebral bones and provide support or stability for the low back.
-A sprain of the low back can occur when a sudden, forceful movement injures a ligament which has become stiff or weak through poor conditioning or overuse.
+A sprain of the low back can occur when a sudden, forceful movement injures a ligament that has become stiff or weak through poor conditioning or overuse.

 Back pain caused by lifting can be prevented if you use proper lifting techniques and exercise regularly to improve your muscle strength and overall physical condition.
 The normal effects of aging that result in decreased bone mass, and decreased strength and elasticity of muscles and ligaments, can’t be avoided.

 However, the effects can be slowed by:

 - Exercising regularly to keep muscles that support your back strong and flexible

 - Using the correct lifting and moving techniques

 - Maintaining your proper body weight; being overweight puts a strain on your back muscles